Irwin (mango): History

 Irwin trees are planted in the collections of the USDA's germplasm repository in Miami, the University of Florida's Tropical Research and Education Center in Homestead, Florida, and the Miami-Dade Fruit and Spice Park, also in Homestead.

 Description

 Irwin fruit is of ovate shape, with a rounded base and a pointed apex, lacking a beak.
 The smooth skin develops an eye-catching dark red blush at maturity.
 The flesh is yellow and has a mild but sweet flavor and a pleasant aroma.
 It is fiberless and contains a monoembryonic seed.
-The fruit typically mature from June to July in Florida and is often born in clusters.
+The fruit typically matures from June to July in Florida and is often borne in clusters.

 The trees are moderately vigorous growers capable of exceeding 20 feet in height if left unpruned, developing open canopies.